doffn/New-Tweet-to-Telegram-Sender/README.md

    - and a few other helpful ones
 ✔️ Your own unique Telegram bot token (find it in the BotFather settings 🤖) ✔️ A MongoDB connection string (where the bot stores its info 🗃️)

+## Why Authentication is Needed:
+⚠️ **Important Update:** Twitter has recently discontinued unauthorized scraping, which means users must now authorize their access to Twitter.
+Previously, the bot was programmed to directly scrape from Nitter, an alternative front end for Twitter that provided guest tokens for scraping.
+However, with this recent update, authentication is now required to access Twitter's data.

+To authorize and obtain the session for the bot, please refer to the [Signing In — Tweety 1.0.9.6 documentation](https://mahrtayyab.github.io/tweety_docs/basic/singing-in.html).
+This documentation provides step-by-step instructions on how to sign in to Twitter using Tweety.
+Once you have obtained the authenticated session file, named 'session.tw_session', you can load the session using the `connect` method.

+⚠️ **Note on Rate Limiting:**
+Please be aware that the authentication method used in this bot is subject to rate limiting imposed by Twitter.
+To avoid hitting the rate limit, it is recommended to introduce longer gaps between each scan or consider using multiple Twitter accounts.
+You can use sessions from different accounts one after the other to distribute the load and avoid exceeding the rate limit.

 ## Getting Started (It's Easy Peasy!):
 1. Install the libraries (mentioned above) using pip.